-If your believe government should be more dedicated to the interests and concerns of its people, I would be honored to have your support as I seek reelection the Washington State House of Representatives.
+If you believe government should be dedicated to the interests and concerns of its people as allowed for by our laws, I would be honored to have your support as I seek re-election for a final term on the Pierce County Council.

 P.S.
 I will always fight to preserve your rights and liberties, even if I’m the lone “no” vote!